Skip to main content

 Once you’re diving deep into Pigment’s computation engine the profiler can become your best friend.
 It allows you to track the full cycle of metric computations from your input all the way to the final metric in your application.

-In general, the first thing you’d probably use it for is to track computation time per metric and then try optimizing the ones where you think it needs some formula optimization to increase the computation time.
+In general, the first thing you’d probably use it for is to track computation time per metric and then try optimizing the ones where you think it needs some formula optimization to decrease the computation time.
 This article will not focus on that, you can use the article linked above for the explanation of those features.

 In this article we’ll focus on the Scope column in the profiler: